adalton/apue3/Chapter12/Readme.md

    _Explain the results._

-   When writing to the terminal device, the output was flushed when a newline was encountered.
-As a result, every call to `printf` was immediately written to the screen.
+   When writing to the terminal device, the output was line-buffered; the buffer was flushed when a newline was encountered.
+As a result, every call to `printf` was immediately flushed to the screen.

-   When writing to the file, the output was buffered.
+   When writing to the file, the output was fully-buffered.
 At the point where the process `fork`ed, the following output was in the buffer; that buffer was copied to the child during the `fork`: